FDTD

 then create an image with a DFT monitored field overlapping with the device structure outline.

 In this particular example we make use of the DFT Monitor to monitor the frequency content of the fields, so we can plot a particular component and wavelength over the device structure outline.
-The python script for this simulation is presented in the following code snipet:
+The python script for this simulation is presented in the following code snippet:

 from pyOptiShared.DeviceGeometry import DeviceGeometry